-You can populate AuthorizedUsers with the names of any users.
+Values You can populate AuthorizedUsers with the names of any users.
 At security levels 1-3, the users must be recognized by the job manager as authenticated in the session in which you are setting the property.

-This example creates a job named Job33, then adds the users sammy and bob to the job's AuthorizedUsers.
+Examples This example creates a job named Job33, then adds the users sammy and bob to the job's AuthorizedUsers.

-'''

-jm = findResource('scheduler', 'Configuration', defaultparallelconfig); \\ j = createJob(jm, 'Name', 'Job33'); \\ set(j, 'AuthorizedUsers', {'sammy', 'bob'})
+jm = findResource('scheduler', 'Configuration', defaultparallelconfig);

+j = createJob(jm, 'Name', 'Job33');

-'''
+set(j, 'AuthorizedUsers', {'sammy', 'bob'})

+See Also Properties

 SecurityLevel, UserName

-Purpose Block size of codistributor2dbc object
+Purpose Block size of codistr ibutor2dbc object

 Description blksz = dist.BlockSize returns the block size of codistributor2dbc object dist.
 The default value is 64.
 You can read this property only by using dot-notation; not the get function.

 For more information on 2dbc distribution and the block size of distributed arrays, see "2-Dimensional Distribution" on page 5-17.

 Characteristics Usage codistributor2dbc object

+Read-only Always

+Data type Double

+See Also Functions

 codistributor2dbc

+Properties

 LabGrid, Orientation